 * The “5” in age 52 was likely to have been misread by the transcriber -

-However, in the “Literary Panorama & National Register” (vol 3, 1923), Daniel is also listed among those being in Bankruptcy in July 1815.
+However, in the “Literary Panorama & National Register” (vol 3, 1923), Daniel is listed among those being Bankrupt in July 1815.

 On 2nd Dec 1819, he appears to have taken out some form of insurance with Norwich Union in Dublin.